#seeyouleyte

 November 03, 2015 Travel

-The province of Leyte is inviting everyone to go back to Leyte and they staged a big arts and music fest to kickstart it.
+The province of Leyte is inviting everyone to return, and they have organized a large arts and music festival to kickstart this initiative.

-I accompanied a media delegation to Leyte invited by Philippines AirAsia, which has been very involved in helping the province recover from the devastation caused by Typhoon Yolanda.
-AirAsia was the first and only to send humanitarian flights to the province to fly in relief aid and evacuate survivors.
-It was also able to raise, through its campaign ‘To Philippines with love,” USD 2.17 million which was used for reconstruction efforts.
+I accompanied a media delegation to Leyte, invited by Philippines AirAsia, which has been deeply involved in assisting the province in recovering from the devastation caused by Typhoon Yolanda.
+AirAsia was the first and only airline to send humanitarian flights to the province, delivering relief aid and evacuating survivors.
+Additionally, it successfully raised USD 2.17 million through its campaign, "To Philippines with Love," which was utilized for reconstruction efforts.

-Continuing their efforts to help the province, AirAsia is now supporting a young group of Taclobanons who is now looking at tourism to revitalize the province.
+Continuing their commitment to helping the province, AirAsia is now supporting a young group of Taclobanons who are focusing on tourism to revitalize the area.
+Spearheaded by siblings Jacques and Tricia Palami, this informal group is promoting the campaign "See You, Leyte!"

-Tricia told us that the inspiration came from a conversation she had with a friend, a development aid worker, who was leaving.
-She said the usual "no goodbyes, just see you later," which got the reply "see you, Leyte!"
-And that was how the inspiration started.
+Tricia shared that the inspiration for the campaign arose from a conversation with a friend, a development aid worker, who was leaving.
+The friend said the usual "no goodbyes, just see you later," and the reply was "see you, Leyte!"
+This interaction sparked the inspiration for the campaign.

-At first she thought it would be a cool copy for a slogan shirt but it became much bigger than that.
-She asked her friend, Dan Matutina, to design the logo then offered it as a tourism campaign to the Department of Tourism.
+Initially conceived as a catchy slogan for a shirt, the idea quickly evolved into something more significant.
+Tricia enlisted her friend, Dan Matutina, to design the logo and presented it as a tourism campaign to the Department of Tourism.

 Ginsiyaman!